 Due to two school closings, Morland and Lenora, at the end of the 2000-01 school year membership decreased to ten school districts.
 Fort Hays State University terminated their membership upon building and completing their private video conferencing network on December 30, 2001.
 At the end of the 2002-2003 school year Victoria terminated their membership to join the Barton County Community College Network.
 In March, 2004, USD 292, Wheatland/Grainfield and USD 293, Quinter school districts applied for membership and were accepted for membership into I-CAN.
 Plainville terminated their membership at the end of the 2004-2005 school year.
-Phillipsburg terminated their membership into I-CAN.
+Phillipsburg terminated their membership at the end of the 2005-2006 school year.
+In April, 2007, USD 270, Plainville school district applied for membership and was accepted for membership into I-CAN.
 On July 1, 2008, USD 324 Eastern Heights, Agra and USD 238 West Smith County, Kensington consolidated forming USD 110 Thunder Ridge.
 In February, 2011, USD 271, Stockton school district applied for membership and was accepted for membership into I-CAN.
 Quinter terminated their membership at the end of the 2013-2014 school year.